 The Shag Store

 It’s not an art visit to Palm Springs without a visit to The Shag Store.
-Artist Josh Alge, a.k.a.
-Shag, captures the spirit of Palm Springs modernism and tiki fun in bold colors, bolder characters, and whimsical themes.
+Artist Josh Alge, also known as Shag, captures the spirit of Palm Springs modernism and tiki fun in bold colors, with bolder characters and whimsical themes.
 Choose from dozens of his original works and fine art prints.
-Also, due to his work’s popularity, cool Shag-themed merch from cocktail glasses to men’s ties, charm bracelets to pillows.
+Additionally, due to the popularity of his work, a wide range of cool Shag-themed merchandise is available, including cocktail glasses, men’s ties, charm bracelets, and pillows.
 Be sure to ask about the next Saturday evening Release Party.
 They’re free.
 With comp wine, a live band, and Shag in person to sign his newest work.

 Rubine Red Gallery

 If your genre is original midcentury works, Rubine Red Gallery is your go-to.
-They’re specialists in 1950s -‘60s midcentury contemporary visual artists.
+They’re specialists in mid-century contemporary visual artists from the 1950s and '60s.
 And the exclusive estate representative of Palm Springs’ painter Reginald Pollack, world-renowned Midwest printmaker Malcolm Myers, Lynne Mapp Drexler, and others, as part of its “The Estate Collection.”
 And there’s more.
 You’ll also find excellent works from the New Contemporary Art movement in California, the Midwest, and beyond, from established and emerging artists.
-Plus, cool pop art, abstract expressionism, sculpture by Oliver Brooks; photography by Robert Murphy and Gina Schock; mixed media from Nikki Virbitsky and Jose Navarro; and paintings and illustrations from artists including Russ White, Shawna Gilmore, and Lori La Russo.
+Additionally, enjoy cool pop art, abstract expressionism, sculpture by Oliver Brooks, photography by Robert Murphy and Gina Schock, mixed media from Nikki Virbitsky and Jose Navarro, and paintings and illustrations by artists including Russ White, Shawna Gilmore, and Lori La Russo.

 Peri G. Fine Art

-Described as “one of the most diverse contemporary artists in the world today,” international artist Peri G. (Peri Gutierrez) divides her time between hometown Santa Barbara and Palm Springs.
+Described as “one of the most diverse contemporary artists in the world today,” international artist Peri G. (Peri Gutierrez) divides her time between her hometown, Santa Barbara, and Palm Springs.
 Discover what she’s up to at Peri G. Fine Art Palm Springs.
 Whatever your art taste, she’s got you covered.
 She’s a painter, illustrator, sculptor, and conceptualist of complex art installations.
 In mediums including oil, acrylic, encaustic, graphite, charcoal, metal, clay, and bronze.
 And genres including abstract, expressionism, modern figurative, cubism, and pop.
-Her recent “Opulence Series” features silver leaf, mixed media on canvas with a hand-brushed skip coat resin finish.
+Her recent “Opulence Series” features silver leaf, mixed media on canvas with a hand-brushed, skip-coat resin finish.
 Don’t miss her “007 James Bond” pop art painting.

 The Michael Weems Collection

 What a collection it is!
-With a background at Gucci and Tiffany & Co., artist Michael Weems goes outside the box with a pop art kind of style, cheeky humor, and Pride-themed pieces from prints, sculpture, and art photographs to original dishes, jewelry, and tabletop pieces at The Michael Weems Collection.
+With a background at Gucci and Tiffany & Co., artist Michael Weems pushes the boundaries with a pop art-inspired style, cheeky humor, and Pride-themed pieces that range from prints and sculptures to art photographs and original dishes, jewelry, and tabletop pieces at The Michael Weems Collection.
 A go-to since 2004, Weems more conservative creations have been used as presidential gifts for heads of state.
 Enjoy his artist works, from Lucite sculptures to the popular prints “Daisies – Sexy Gerber Daisies.”
 Have fun with his designer dishes.
-Think “Louis Vuitton Lush” plates and porcelain trays depicting Palm Springs’ iconic Sinatra estate and Kaufmann house.
+Think of “Louis Vuitton Lush” plates and porcelain trays featuring Palm Springs’ iconic Sinatra estate and Kaufmann House.

 Off The Beaten Path Palm Springs Art Galleries

 Well, not really.
-These two galleries are easy to visit.
+These two galleries are easily accessible.
 They’re just in other areas of Palm Springs.

 The Koren Gallery

-Adjacent to the Uptown Design District, The Koran Gallery, located at 383 North Indian Canyon Drive, is a wonderful find for drawings, paintings, and mixed media contemporary 20th and 21st-century works by up-and-coming young American artists.
+Adjacent to the Uptown Design District, The Koran Gallery, located at 383 North Indian Canyon Drive, is a fantastic find for contemporary drawings, paintings, and mixed-media works by emerging young American artists from the 20th and 21st centuries.
 View the pop art of Ron English.
 Abstract works by Palm Springs artist Jeffrey King.
 The bold colors of Joshua Jenkins.
-And 20th Century mixed media abstracts of Barry LeVa, Lynne Flexner Berger, and others.
+And 20th-century mixed-media abstracts by Barry LeVa, Lynne Flexner Berger, and others.

 Brian Marki Fine Art

 A short drive to South Palm Springs, and you’ll discover a unique collection of post-war, modern, and emerging contemporary artists’ paintings, sculptures, and photography at Brian Marki Fine Art.
-Located at 907 Lawrence Crossley Road, Marki Fine Art has been a Palm Springs institution for more than 40 years, showcasing the works of 25 local, national, and international artists in abstract, impressionism, realism, plein air, photography, and sculpture.
+Located at 907 Lawrence Crossley Road, Marki Fine Art has been a Palm Springs institution for over 40 years, showcasing the works of 25 local, national, and international artists in a range of styles, including abstract, impressionism, realism, plein air, photography, and sculpture.

 Backstreet Art District